BUILTNYU/Fleet-Demand-Platform/README.md

 Files includes:

 "FD_platform.py": Full code of the FD platform, which involves MATSim and an external simulator "DVRPT". <br>
-The full version of "DVRPT" simulator can be found [here](https://github.com/BUILTNYU/ridepooling-with-transfers).<br>
+The full version of "DVRPT" simulator can be found [here](https://github.com/BUILTNYU/ridepooling-with-transfers). <br>
-"nyu-implementation/src/main/java/edu/nyu/intramodal": Java package of a simplified DVRPT simulator used in FD platform.<br>
+"nyu-implementation/src/main/java/edu/nyu/intramodal": Java package of a simplified DVRPT simulator used in FD platform. <br>
-"nyu-implementation/src/main/java/edu/nyu/intramodal/DVRPT.jar": Executable .jar file of the simplified DVRPT simulator.
-The "FD_platform.py" calls this file to execute the DVRPT simulator.<br>
+"nyu-implementation/src/main/java/edu/nyu/intramodal/DVRPT.jar": The "FD_platform.py" calls the .jar file to execute the simplified DVRPT simulator. <br>
-"config-with-mode-vehicles-drt-tele_2_income.xml": Configuration file for MATsim run in cycle 0.<br>
+"config-with-mode-vehicles-drt-tele_2_income.xml": Configuration file for MATsim run in cycle 0. <br>
-"config-with-mode-vehicles-drt-tele_2_income_updated.xml": Configuration file for MATsim run in following cycles.<br>
+"config-with-mode-vehicles-drt-tele_2_income_updated.xml": Configuration file for MATsim run in following cycles. <br>

 ## License
 The NYU NON-COMMERCIAL RESEARCH LICENSE is applied to Fleet-Demand-Platform (FD Platform).
 Please contact Joseph Chow (joseph.chow@nyu.edu) for commercial use.